 Please read carefully each section below that corresponds to the main purpose of one’s visit to Zambia:

 If the purpose of your visit is BUSINESS, the following guidelines apply:

 Consultants and other experts that are entering Zambia to conduct business with an organization in Zambia can obtain a visa at the port of entry.
 A “business” visitor must produce an invitation letter from the inviting institution.
 Business visits by a single individual cannot exceed 30 days in a 12 month period.

 If the purpose of your visit is PRIVATE, the following guidelines apply:

-- Nationals of countries, which require visas to enter Zambia for the purpose of visiting friends or relatives, should be issued with visas at Zambian Missions abroad or ports of entry.
-Those nationals who may wish to obtain such visas well in advance should apply for them to the Chief Immigration Officer – P. O Box 50300, LUSAKA-ZAMBIA, and email@example.com or firstname.lastname@example.org.
+Nationals of countries, which require visas to enter Zambia for the purpose of visiting friends or relatives, should be issued with visas via the e-visa portal linked above, at Zambian Missions abroad, or at ports of entry.